planetscale/docs/content/docs/creating-cluster.md

 ---
 title: 'Creating a cluster'
-category: 'setting-up-your-planetscale-database'
+category: 'setting-up-your-planetscale-cndb'
 ---

 # Creating a cluster

-Before you can create a PlanetScale Database, you must first create a cluster.
+Before you can create a database, you must first create a cluster.
-This document explains how to create a cluster for your PlanetScale Database using the PlanetScale console.
+This document explains how to create a cluster using the PlanetScale console.

 ## Overview

-To create a PlanetScale cluster, you will complete the following steps:
+To create a cluster, you will complete the following steps:

 1. Create a Cluster.
 1. Click **Create Cluster**.